 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Creasey, Cressy, Crecy, Cressi, Crease, Cresey and others.

-This web page shows only a small excerpt of our Creason research.
-Another 249 words (18 lines of text) covering the years 1605, 1674 and 1646 are included under the topic Early Creason History in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Creason Notables in all our PDF Extended History products and printed products wherever possible.